testpossessed/ng-schematics/README.md

 npm install -g @angular/cli
 ```

 Next we create a new Angular project.
-I keep all my Git repos below a root folder at C:\_git.
-With a console focused on your own equivalent create a new project and open it in your preferred editor.
+I keep all my Git repos below a root folder at C:\\_git.
+With a terminal focused on your own equivalent create a new project and open it in your preferred editor.
 I will use VS Code and accept defaults when prompted by the CLI.

 ```bash
 ng new isolated-store